LeeJunHyun/The-Databases-for-Drug-Discovery/README.md

 **This version is just a draft, it is not ordered, categorized, completed yet.**
 **If you know other databases, plz notice me.
-PR or Issues is always available.**
+PR or Issues are always available.**

 # Databases